GentritM/backup-shell-script/README.md

     ##example

     ./pbackup.sh file.sh /home/master
-    backup ok
+    file.sh is a file
+    it will be backed up at /home/master/(a directory named with current date format) backup ok

     file.sh will be transferred to /home/master and it will be stored in a directory which will